 We welcome solo travelers.
 You can choose a male or female guide depending on your comfort level.
 All of our guides are professional and extremely knowledgeable.
 You will pay a little more for a solo trip, but it is a safe, enjoyable way to experience Bhutan.

-Q. When is the best time to travel in Bhutan?
+Q. When is the best time to travel to Bhutan?

 Q. What does it cost to visit Bhutan?

 It is not as expensive as you think.
-There is a daily tourist tariff to visit Bhutan that is set by the Royal Government of Bhutan.
-However, this daily tariff pays for your guide, driver, hotel and all meals.
-Considering the opportunity to experience Bhutan, the cost is truly minimal.
-For groups of three persons or more, the rates are as follows:
+There is a daily tourist tariff called sustainable development fees of US $ 200 per person per night (SDF) to visit Bhutan that is set by the Royal Government of Bhutan.
+However, this does not include payment for your visa fees (US $40 Per Person) guide, driver, hotel, and all meals.

-Q. What is covered by the Minimum Daily Tariff?
+Q. What is covered by the daily package offered?

-4. A good vehicle (4WD for travelling couples or minibus or bus for bigger groups)
+A good vehicle (4WD for traveling couples or minibus or bus for bigger groups)

-5. All meals are included (breakfast, lunch and dinner)
+All meals are included (breakfast, lunch, and dinner)

 The following are not included:

-5. Air ticketing cost, which fluctuates as per foreign exchange rates.
+Air ticketing cost fluctuates as per foreign exchange rates.